Mirasaki/dayz-leaderboard-nextjs/README.md

 ## ⚙️ Configuration

-This project was initially funded by [The Traveller](https://discord.gg/thetraveller) and their configuration and branding will be used throughout the project.
+SKVAD example configuration and branding will be used throughout the project.

 ### .env